 The Niagara Frontier Transportation Authority teamed up with Sugar City on October 12th for Ride the Metro Round and Round, an unprecedented artistic event taking place along Metro’s 6.4 mile track.
-The excursion began at University Station around 7 p.m.
+The excursion began at University Station

-and continued all the way to Erie Canal Harbor Station and then back again.
+around 7 p.m. and continued all the way to Erie Canal Harbor Station and then back again.
 After boarding the train and paying their fare, riders were able to get out at various stops along the way to experience a variety of music, art, and other performances.
 There was an estimated over 300 participants in tow for this novel event.

 Governor Andrew M. Cuomo announced last week that the Metropolitan Transportation Authority will expand its participation in the Taste NY initiative by adding a new TasteNY store in Grand Central Terminal specifically offering food and beverages produced in New York.
-Taste NY is part of a
+Taste NY is

-concentrated effort by the Governor to boost the sales and heighten the profiles of New York State’s food and beverages.
+part of a concentrated effort by the Governor to boost the sales and heighten the profiles of New York State’s food and beverages.

 Governor Andrew M. Cuomo announced the beginning of formal construction of the New NY Bridge to replace the Tappan Zee with installation of the first permanent piles that will comprise the foundation of the new bridge.
-The bridge is scheduled to be completed in just under five years from the start of formal construction making
+The bridge is scheduled to be completed in just under five years from the start of formal

-it one of the nation’s largest construction projects to be completed in such a short time.
+construction making it one of the nation’s largest construction projects to be completed in such a short time.

 The New York State Department of Transportation (NYSDOT) announced a partnership with several state and local agencies to improve pedestrian safety along the 14-mile Central Avenue-State Street (Route 5) corridor between the City of Albany, Albany County, and the City of Schenectady, Schenectady County.
-“Pedestrian safety is
+“Pedestrian safety

-everyone’s responsibility,” NYSDOT Commissioner Joan McDonald said.
+is everyone’s responsibility,” NYSDOT Commissioner Joan McDonald said.
 “At some point each day, we are all pedestrians.
-The Department of Transportation is excited to join with the Governor’s Traffic Safety Committee, State Department of Health and our many other partners in making the Central Avenue and State Street corridor safer for pedestrians and
+The Department of Transportation is excited to join with the Governor’s Traffic Safety Committee, State Department of Health and our many other partners in making the Central Avenue and State Street corridor safer for

 OTHER NEWS OF INTEREST